google/clusterfuzzlite/docs/developing-clusterfuzzlite/new_platform.md

 Then specify the name of your module using the `CFL_PLATFORM` environment variable when running ClusterFuzzLite.
-One of the more important configuration properties your `PlatformConfig` class should define is a [filestore].
+One of the more important configuration properties your `PlatformConfig` class should define is a [filestore](#filestore).
 It may be better to let users override this, but it is not required.

 ## Filestore